 - Who votes for a certain party or candidate and why?

-In addition, every four years, FORS offers researchers in the social and political sciences the possibility to add thematic modules to the questionnaire that are selected based on a peer review process (call for modules 2019).
+In addition, every four years, FORS offers researchers the possibility to add thematic modules to the questionnaire that are selected based on a peer review process (call for modules 2023).
 The submitted proposals are reviewed by the Selects Commission and subsequently compiled and adapted by the FORS Political Surveys team.

 Thematic modules chosen based on a peer-review process include, for example: